-Anatolian Landscapes is the product of a long train ride from Istanbul to Adana, going through the plains, mountains, villages, towns, and experiencing the rapid change of the scenery.
+Anatolian Landscapes is the product of a long train ride from Istanbul to Adana, passing through Anatolia, going through the plains, mountains, villages, towns, and experiencing the rapid change of the scenery.
 I photographed from the moving train window with no second chance to shoot again.
 Consequently, each photo is close to being unique.

 Passing Through Anatolia: Take A Train To See